rmovva/HypotheSAEs/README.md

 ## Quickstart

-**See `notebooks/quickstart.ipynb` for a complete working example** on a subset of the Yelp restaurant review dataset.
-The input is review text and the target variable is 1-5 star rating.
-For many use cases, adapting this notebook should be sufficient.
+**See [`notebooks/quickstart.ipynb`](https://github.com/rmovva/hypothesaes/blob/main/notebooks/quickstart.ipynb) for a complete working example** on using OpenAI models, or **[`notebooks/quickstart_local.ipynb`](https://github.com/rmovva/hypothesaes/blob/main/notebooks/quickstart_local.ipynb)** for an equivalent version using local LLMs (serves models on your local GPU with vLLM).
+The quickstart notebooks use a subset of the Yelp restaurant review dataset, where the input is review text and the target variable is 1-5 star rating.

+For many use cases, adapting the quickstart notebook should be sufficient.

+### Walkthrough

-We also walk through the steps of the quickstart notebook below.
+We explain the key steps of the OpenAI quickstart notebook below.
+Note that the quickstart notebooks themselves also contain substantial documentation.

 0. **Set your OpenAI API key** as an environment variable:
 ```bash